 Find Alternative Routes

 When you get lost along the way, find an alternative path.
-If you reach out to a number of potential clients via email and no one responds, this is no reason to give up just yet.
-Hustlers will try again, and maybe again, and possible again via another means of communication.
+If you reach out to several potential clients via email, and no one responds, this is no reason to give up just yet.
+Hustlers will try again, and maybe also, and possible again via another means of communication.
 A hustler who hates cold calling will pick up the phone and dial the numbers of those who missed the email.